Density and lighting programs

 REMINDER: STARTING

 As we have seen, it is important to let the chicks rest for one hour after the first day.
 Then the night duration is increased by one hour so that at 5 days the animals have 5 hours of night.
-At this time, they can be given 18 h of night to allow some animals with digestive or cardiac fragility to catch up.
 At this period the intensities used are quite high to stimulate the chick and facilitate the discovery of its environment.

 A- Lighting programs for females